TECH-CUP-2026-INT/am-communication-service/docs/requerimientos.md

 | **Main flow** | 1.
 Membership is validated.
 2. The player subscribes to the group chat *topic*.
 3. Real-time message exchange. |
 | **Postcondition** | Messages persisted and delivered to connected members. |

-    Document the acceptance criteria of each use case based on the Jira stories.